 But the fact of the matter is, the photos that we use on social media and our business pages are our face to the world – including future customers and future friends!
 So, here are my Top 5 Tips for capturing an awesome headshot!

-Most photographers aren’t using film these days, so don’t worry about “messing up a shot” with blinking or funny face.
+Most photographers aren’t using film these days, so don’t worry about “messing up a shot” with blinking or a funny face.
 The delete button is very easy to press, trust me!
 I go out of my way to make my clients laugh and to help them relax and have a good time – while also guiding them with poses and movement.
 The process will be painless, I promise!
 So take a deep breath, relax your shoulders, and smile 😉

 2. Apply more make up than you normally would

-Most women prefer to have their make up and hair done professionally, however if you’d rather do your own that’s perfectly ok!
+Most people who wear make up prefer to have their make up and hair done professionally, however if you’d rather do your own that’s perfectly ok!
 Just keep in mind that professional studio lighting is VERY bright and will wash out most of the make up pigment that you put on.
 If in doubt, apply more than you normally would – you’ll be surprised how natural it looks on camera!
-And don’t forget to bring translucent powder to the studio in case you get shiny (this is a great tip for guys too!) 😉
+And don’t forget to bring translucent powder to the studio in case you get shiny (this is a useful tip for all genders!)

 3. Solid colours and neutrals are a sure bet

-I normally recommend wearing solid colours to a headshot session, as patterns can be distracting when creating an image that should focus on that lovely face of yours!
-Patterns such as plaid, fine stripes, and seersucker also tend to cause an unsightly effect called “moiré” in photos, so they are best avoided.
+I normally recommend wearing solid colours to a headshot session, as patterns can be distracting when creating an image that should focus on that lovely face of yours.
+Patterns such as plaid, fine stripes (such as seersucker) also tend to cause an unsightly effect called “moiré” in photos, so they are best avoided.
 If you’d like to wear a blazer or suit jacket, do avoid ones with fine stripes.
 Here’s what moiré looks like – it’s pretty harsh on the eyes, isn’t it?

 4. Have fun with it!

-I love when clients throw caution to the wind and just say “F it” and have some fun!
+I love when clients throw caution to the wind and just have some fun!
 Whether this means dancing around to the music we put on or making ridiculous faces to get warmed up – I’ve got your back…and will in all likelihood be joining you (because I’m a goofball)!

 5. Consider your target audience when choosing your faves